mylinuxforwork/dotfiles-installer/docs/getting-started/overview.md

 <div class="tip custom-block" style="padding-top: 8px">

-**Install dotfiles easy, fast and secure.
+**Install dotfiles easily, quickly and securely.
 Or provide an installation application for your dotfiles.**

 </div>